manugaco/use_cases/README.md

 # User business cases:

-The goal of this repository is to create jupyter notebooks of use cases of business problems.
+The goal of this repository is to create jupyter notebooks with toy examples of some of the use cases of the business problems I have worked in my data science career.
 It contains:

 ### Consumption prediction:
   - Time series Statistical Learning approach to predict future water consumption (ARIMA).